Virraaj-s07/Vibe_Pilot/README.md

 # Vibe Pilot

-Vibe Pilot is an autonomous project validation engine designed to prevent developers from building dead-end ideas.
-It analyzes your concept, generates a technical roadmap, and orchestrates the initial execution environment.
+Vibe Pilot is a project validation and orchestration engine designed for the era of Vibe Coding.
+It takes your raw ideas, runs a deep multi-model analysis, and generates a roadmap to success.

 Build for BridgeMind Vibeathon 2026